rafaeldillo/Console-RPG/README.md

 ## Description

-This is a basic Console RPG game developed in Java, without using objects or classes
+This is a basic console RPG game developed in Java, designed without the use of objects or classes

+As mentioned, this game is built for the console and features ASCII art for the character and enemies.
+It incorporates various mechanics such as attacking and defending, with the success of these actions determined by a roll of a 20-sided die, similar to Dungeons & Dragons.
+Additionally, the game includes a leveling-up system to enhance the player's progression

 ## AUTHOR
 **Rafael Gómez Quintero**